 7 Tips for Co-Parenting when Your Ex-Spouse is a Jerk

 1. Get Off the Phone as Quickly as Possible.

 Particularly in the beginning, emotions are running rampant.
 This is the time when you can say something in the heat of the moment that could make the situation worse.
 For now, stick to texts and emails.
 It allows you to take your time, and construct a more levelheaded response.
 It also reduces the possibility that the children may overhear things that they don’t need to hear between their parents.

-The other benefit is it creates documentation that can help with future scheduling of parenting time, or in the event that you end up in the family court.
+The other benefit of communicating via text or email is that it creates documentation that can help with future scheduling of parenting time, or in the event that you end up in the family court.
 So if you cannot stand your ex, or are having a hard time talking to them over the phone, there is nothing wrong with using other forms of communication.

 Communicating with your ex can be incredibly stressful and emotional.
 Often, there can be some heated verbal swings and nasty words exchanged.
 However, you don’t have to respond to everything your ex throws your way.
 Before you hit send on that email or text message, sleep on it, or run your response past a trusted friend who is a calming influence.

 Every time you respond to a matter, it is always good to ask yourself if it is something important for your child.
 If the communication is regarding the children, such as picking them up from sports practice, then it is important to respond in a timely matter.

 However, if the message from your partner is criticizing or throwing jabs at you or your new partner, then it is a good idea to ignore it completely and not respond.
 Make your children the priority in all communications with your ex.
 Spare yourself any nastiness and let go of the need to defend yourself against your ex.

 3. Seek Professional Support and Vent Constructively.